alekseyzimin/masurca/README.md

 The config file consists of two sections: DATA and PARAMETERS.
 Each section concludes with END statement.
 User should copy the sample config file to the directory of choice for running the assembly and then modify it according to the specifications of the assembly project.
 Here are brief descriptions of the sections.

 DATA – in this section the user must specify the types of data available for the assembly.
 Each line represent a library and must start with PE=, JUMP= or OTHER= for the 3 different type of input read library (Paired Ends, Jumping or other).
-There can be multiple lines starting with 'PE=' (or JUMP=), one line per library.
-PE and JUMP data must be in fastq format while the other data is in provided as a Celera Assembler frag format ('.frg').
+There can be multiple lines starting with `PE=` (or JUMP=), one line per library.
+PE and JUMP data must be in fastq format while the other data is in provided as a Celera Assembler frag format (`.frg`).
 Every PE or JUMP library is named by a unique two letter prefix.
-No two library can have the same prefix and a prefix should be made of two printable characters or number (no space or control characters), e.g. 'aa', 'ZZ', 'l5', or 'J2'.
+No two library can have the same prefix and a prefix should be made of two printable characters or number (no space or control characters), e.g. `aa`, `ZZ`, `l5`, or `J2`.

  The following types of data are supported: